GEOG 2139 - Environmental Management

 Essay topic - Critique a recent decision made regarding an environmental issue by an international organisation, a government department, an NGO or an industry body.
 Describe the environmental management issue, explain why it is important, and present a critical analysis of the management response in relation to the key tenets of sustainable development.

 Length - 2000 words +/- 10%, excluding references and appendices

-Participation in the “Essay Roundtable” – You will need to briefly argue whether the decision you critiqued would lead to sustainable development.
+Participation in the “Essay Roundtable” – You will need to briefly argue whether the decision you critiqued would or would not lead to sustainable development.
 Failure to attend and participate will lead to the loss of your workshop attendance mark (5%).

 Assignment 2 must be lodged in electronic form by the given due date and time to avoid penalty.
-A penalty of 5% will be deducted per day that an assignment is submitted late.
+A penalty of 5% will be deducted per day for any assignment that is submitted late.

 Grades for your performance in this course will be awarded in accordance with the following scheme: